 Solving Product Design Exercises by Artiom Dashinsky

-No matter where you are in your current UX/UI or Product Design career, you are likely solving problems on a whiteboard with your team.
+In your current UX/UI or Product Design role, you are likely solving problems on a whiteboard with your team.
 “Solving Product Design Exercises” by Artiom Dashinsky was written to help you improve and practice these critical collaboration skills.
 This short book is also an excellent primer for anyone who wants to better understand the Product Designer role at big tech companies.

 Why You Should Read This Book

 If you’re a mid-level or more senior UX professional, it will help you refine and enhance your product thinking skills and work more effectively with other designers.
 You’ll also gain a better understanding of how design can impact business success.
 Entry level designers will find tips and strategies to build a more appealing portfolio along with valuable interview advice.